deepthi-Pulicherla/CongestionTaxCalculator/README.md

 **CongestionTaxCalculator**

-CongestionTaxCalculator is a Springboot REST Api service to calculate the congestion tax calculator in Gothenberg  City.
+CongestionTaxCalculator is a Springboot REST Api service to calculate the congestion tax  in Gothenberg  City.

 As part of calculation, this applications implemented some of exemption on Holidays, weekends and some of vehicle.